BabbleSim/BabbleSim.github.io/index.md

 ### How to use

-The best way to understand how BabblEsim works is by trying it.
+The best way to understand how BabbleSim works is by trying it.
 [Here you can find an example on how to run a simple case](example_2g4.md).

 ### What BabbleSim includes